 Because fiber grams don't really count as carbohydrates, you can exclude the fiber grams from the total number.
 Instead, count net carbs (net carbs = total carbs - fiber).

 However, one of the great benefits of low-carb diets is that they're ridiculously simple.
 You don't need to track anything if you don't want to.

 Just eat some protein, healthy fats and veggies at every meal.
-Throw in some nuts, seeds and full-fat dairy products for good measure.
+Throw in some nuts, seeds, avocados and full-fat dairy products for good measure.
 Choose unprocessed foods.
 It doesn't get much simpler than that!